Douglas-Hart Nature Center

-The Douglas-Hart Nature Center, located in Mattoon, Illinois, is a nature reserve that offers visitors different Illinois habitats, field programs, environmental educational classes, and volunteer opportunities for all ages.
+The Douglas-Hart Nature Center, located in Mattoon, Illinois is a nature reserve that offers visitors different Illinois habitats, field programs, environmental educational classes, and volunteer opportunities for all ages.

-In the 1960s Helen Douglas-Hart made her dream, a 33-acre nature preserve in Coles County, Illinois, a reality.
+In the 1960s, Helen Douglas-Hart and her foundation began work on a 33-acre nature preserve in Coles County, Illinois.
 Today, DHNC provides protection for three of Illinois primary habitats: tall grass prairie, native forest woodlands, and wetlands, on approximately 70 acres.
 There are two miles of trails that pass through each local habitat.

 Illinois Habitats

 Conservation of the three environmental biotopes native to Illinois is the primary directive of Douglas-Hart Nature Center.
 The biological communities that compose Illinois tall grass prairies, native forest woodlands, and wetlands are area specific, including plant and animal inhabitants, soil and growth characteristics.

 Tall Grass Prairies

 The native tall grass prairies under protection of DHNC are the most important habitat on the conservancy site.
 Before widespread settling in Illinois, prairie habitat covered 2/3 of the state.
 Now, prairie grass covers less than 1% of Illinois.
 Given the rampant destruction of this endangered habitat, both plants and animals that require the conditions of this biotope have decreased exponentially.
 Some populations of grassland birds, over the last century, have declined by 95%.
 Figures such as these reiterate the important role conservancies such as DHNC play in maintaining Illinois habitats.